alphagov/pay-tech-docs/source/documentation/testing-govuk-pay.md

  - REST calls succeed with 200 API codes
  - you’ve tested the user journey from your service to the payments platform using end-to-end/smoke tests

+You can make payments using HTTP with sandbox accounts, when testing.

+If you make your account live, you [must use HTTPS](/security/#https) to make payments.

 ## Integration testing

 To check your integration with GOV.UK Pay is working as expected, you’ll need to run a series of tests.